IHE/RAD.IMR/input/pagecontent/volume-1.md

 A DiagnosticReport references organizational level resources such as `Patient`, `Organization`, `Practitioner` and `PractitionerRole`.
 Since these organization context exist prior to the report being created and are managed by systems other than the reporting system, it is a prerequisite that these organizational resources already exist prior to the creation of DiagnosticReport resource.
 As a result, a Report Creator will only reference these organizational resources during report creation.

+#### 1:52.4.1.7 Inter-Enterprise Use Cases

+Supporting inter-enterprise use cases will involve addressing additional issues such as external users access control, potentially resolving links, potentially including resources such as patient when they may not be known or exist in the receiving hospital, or may need to be reconciled on receipt.

+To handle inter-enterprise use cases, the currently profile does not address these issues.
+Future updates may address them.

-#### 1:52.4.1.7 Referenced FHIR Resource vs Contained FHIR Resource
+#### 1:52.4.1.8 Referenced FHIR Resource vs Contained FHIR Resource

 A DiagnosticReport resource incorporates other resources.
 According to FHIR, those other resources can be incorporated as either referenced FHIR resources or contained FHIR resources.
 In IMR, when storing a DiagnosticReport resource, all incorporated resources are included as referenced.
 Contained resources are not permitted in IMR because they cannot be retrieved as independent resources.